COBISS.Net - Support to knowledge and intercultural dialogue

 - Transparency of research results.

 In March 2006, the directors of the National Libraries of Bosnia and Herzegovina, Macedonia, Montenegro, Serbia and Slovenia as well as the director of IZUM adopted "Phase 2 of the COBISS.Net project" entitled "Support to Knowledge and Intercultural Dialogue", inviting libraries in the region to join.
-The National Library of Bulgaria joined the project in November 2006; in December 2012, based on a special agreement with IZUM, the library of the Academy of Sciences of Albania joined the project; and in 2013, more libraries from Albania joined.
+The National Library of Bulgaria joined the project in November 2006; in December 2012, based on a special agreement with IZUM, the library of the Academy of Sciences of Albania joined the project; and later on, more libraries from Albania joined.

 - To enhance the automation and inclusion of libraries of already participating countries in the national library information systems and in the COBISS.Net network.